Integrative Healthcare BSc (Hons)

 - Critical thinking in management

-- Healthy people, healthy places
+- Healthy people, healthy places: challenges for public health

 - Therapeutic practices in a supportive setting